-SCRP 800 - Comparative Translations of Scripture in Antiquity 3 Credits through an examination of the various languages traditions through which these writings are conveyed.
+SCRP 800 - Comparative Translations of Scripture in Antiquity

+How do the various ancient translations of the Bible convey the same meaning in essence but diverge in form?
+This doctoral seminar is designed to introduce students to the critical study of the Sacred Scriptures through an examination of the various languages traditions through which these writings are conveyed.
 Students will participate in weekly seminars of scripture reading with attention to issues in comparative translation.
 Students taking this seminar are expected to be proficient in Hebrew and Greek.
 Proficiency in one or more languages of Christian and Jewish antiquity are highly encouraged: Aramaic (Targumic and Syriac) Armenian, Coptic, Ethiopic (Ge'ez), Georgian, and Latin.